Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Introduction

-Traditional dialogue systems are mostly finite state-based~\citep{arora2013dialogue}, statistical learning-based, and machine learning-based systems.
-Finite state-based systems are easy to implement and can respond naturally, which contributed to their popularity in earlier industry products.
+Traditional dialogue systems are mostly rule-based~\citep{arora2013dialogue} and non-neural machine learning based systems.
+Rule-based systems are easy to implement and can respond naturally, which contributed to their popularity in earlier industry products.
 However, the dialogue flows of these systems are predetermined, which keeps the applications of the dialogue systems within certain scenarios.
-Statistical learning-based and machine learning-based systems usually perform template filling to manage certain tasks.
-These systems are more flexible compared with finite state-based systems because the dialogue flows are not predetermined.
-However, they cannot achieve high F1 scores in template filling and are also restricted in application scenarios and response diversity because of the fixed templates.
-Most if not all state-of-the-art dialogue systems are deep learning based systems.
+Non-neural machine learning based systems usually perform template filling to manage certain tasks.
+These systems are more flexible compared with rule-based systems because the dialogue flows are not predetermined.
+However, they cannot achieve high F1 scores~\citep{Powers2020EvaluationFP} in template filling\footnote{Template filling is an efficient approach to extract and structure complex information from text to fill in a pre-defined template.
+They are mostly used in task-oriented dialogue systems.} and are also restricted in application scenarios and response diversity because of the fixed templates.
+Most if not all state-of-the-art dialogue systems are deep learning-based systems (neural systems).
 The rapid growth of deep learning improves the performance of dialogue systems~\citep{chen2017survey}.
 Deep learning can be viewed as representation learning with multilayer neural networks.
 Deep learning architectures are widely used in dialogue systems and their subtasks.
 Section~\ref{Neural Models in Dialogue Systems} discusses various popular deep learning architectures.

 Apart from dialogue systems, there are also many dialogue-related tasks in NLP, including but not limited to question answering, reading comprehension, dialogue disentanglement, visual dialogue, visual question answering, dialogue reasoning, conversational semantic parsing, dialogue relation extraction, dialogue sentiment analysis, hate speech detection, MISC detection, etc. In this survey, we also touch on some works tackling these dialogue-related tasks, since the design of dialogue systems can benefit from advances in these related areas.